Kanbukan: JKF Renbukai

 A competition group based on the karate rules with armor.
 The National Karatedo Championships, which started in 1954, are now sponsored by this organization and continue to be the National Karatedo Championships with Armor.

 Renbukan

 Renbukan, which was founded by Nakamura, a high-ranking student of Kanbukan, still exists, has left the Renbukai, and is a member of the All Japan Koshiki Karatedo Federation (Chiba faction).
 In addition, in the form of taking over the "4th National Karatedo Championships," which was the last of the "1st National Karatedo Championships" of the All Japan Tournament, which was the first in the karate world sponsored by Renbukan in 1954, was the last in 4 times.
 Every autumn, the "Renbukan Karatedo Championships" are held in Asakusa.

 In Korea

 When Dr. Yun Kwae-Byung returned to Korea, he served as a professor at Seoul National University, taught karate at a judo hall called Chosun Yun Mu Kwan (朝鮮研武館) in Seoul.
-He would later open a kwan called Jidokwan, which would serve as the one of the originators of Taekwondo.
+He would later open a kwan called Jidokwan, which would serve as one of the originators of Taekwondo.